 During anger counselling sessions I will help you get to the core of your anger and release the emotional pain that’s behind it.
 I will also teach you simple effective techniques to naturally relax and stay calm – whatever the situation.

-My name is Lisa Murphy and I’m a therapist based in Cambuslang, located in between East Kilbride and Glasgow.
-I’m highly trained in many different healing modalities including counselling, hypnotherapy and NLP (neuro-linguistic programming).
+My name is Lisa Murphy and I’m an anger therapist based in Glasgow.
+I’m highly trained in many different healing modalities including counselling, hypnotherapy , NLP (neuro-linguistic programming) and CBT.
 During the course we will use a mixture of these therapies to help you gain control of your emotions and get your life back.

 Can you imagine how it would feel to be calm and relaxed whenever you wanted to be?

 What would your life be like if you learned to control your anger?